KallynGowdy/LINDI/README.md

 # Contributing
 ## New Features
-Our current workflow will rely on [pull requests][pull-request] for fleshing out features for the potential library.
+The current workflow relies on [pull requests][pull-request] for fleshing out features for the potential library.
 Follow these steps:

 1. Come up with an idea for a feature
 2. Create a markdown document in the `docs/features` folder named after the proposed feature that contains a basic description and usage of the idea